leon-99/postmock/README.md

 [![GitHub issues](https://img.shields.io/github/issues/leon-99/postmock.svg?style=flat-square)](https://github.com/leon-99/postmock/issues)
 ---

-**PostMock** is a powerful CLI tool that instantly generates mock API servers from your existing Postman collections or OpenAPI specifications.
+**PostMock** is a powerful interactive CLI tool that instantly generates mock API servers from your existing Postman collections or OpenAPI specifications.
 Perfect for frontend development, testing, and prototyping when you need a working API server without waiting for backend implementation.

 ## ✨ Features